 - Do you want to learn a particular skill?
 You might find a tutorial or course that helps.

 - Do you need to know more about some specific WordPress code?
 Try the Codex or the developer’s handbook.

 - Do you need a problem solved or a question answered quickly?
 You may need to invest in premium support.

 Your precise needs are unique to you and your business.
 Understanding what it is you need will help you identify the best source of support.
 So let’s start with the official sources of support, which are the starting point for many new WordPress users.

 The WordPress.org website has a number of support sources that should be the first places you go to when you have a question about WordPress.
 These include:

 - The help pages in your site’s admin screens.

 - The WordPress Codex.

 - The WordPress support forums.

-- Support pages for individual themes and plugins.
+- Support pages for individual WordPress themes and plugins.